Italian Motorcycle Brands

 Frera Logo

-In 1905, in the Italian town of Tradate, Corrado Frera founded a company for the production and repair of bicycles.
-The brand did not exist for long – only 29 years, but it managed to leave a significant trace in the history of the Italian motor industry.
-Its flagship model was the 1931 Frera Motoleggera, which was characterized by high technical characteristics and attractive design.
-Today, you can get acquainted with the history of the brand in the company museum, located in the city of Tradate.
+In 1905, Corrado Frera founded a company in the Italian town of Tradate to produce and repair bicycles.
+The brand did not exist for long—only 29 years—but left a significant trace in the history of the Italian motor industry.
+Its flagship model was the 1931 Frera Motoleggera, characterized by high technical characteristics and attractive design.
+Today, you can get acquainted with the brand’s history in the company museum, located in the city of Tradate.

-The Frera emblem has been known to all Italian and many foreign cyclists and motorcyclists throughout the existence of the brand.
+The Frera emblem has been known to all Italian and foreign cyclists and motorcyclists throughout the brand’s existence.
 One of the symbols of the emblem was a wavy ellipse stretched vertically on a belt with a buckle at the bottom.
 In the interior of the symbol was a royal canopy with a crown and a heraldic shield, on which a Catholic cross was applied.
-In the center, through the whole composition, there was a text – the name of the brand.
+The whole composition’s center contained a text – the brand’s name.
 The first letter of the name was a unifying element symbolizing unity and security.

 Fusi